3t8U/project5/README.md

 ## Technologies Used

-_HTML, CSS, Bootstrap, Git, jQuery and Javascript, and decades of experience consuming pizza were used to make the application_
+_HTML, CSS, Bootstrap, Git, jQuery and Javascript, Webpack, Jest, Nodejs, Eslinter and the wisdom of the planets_

 ### License